 Any student at the University of Regina is eligible (and encouraged!) to apply for funding.
 Non-student groups can take out a community membership to apply.

 Applications are due by midnight on one of the 5 annual funding deadlines.

 July 1 - Oct 1 - Nov 1 - Feb 1 - March 1

 Working Group Funding provides yearly-long funding for a group that has consistent programming.

 Working Groups are semi-autonomous groups of students and community members who work together on an issue, or towards a common goal.
 Working Groups may focus on research, events, actions, publications, and other diverse activities.
 They tend to have long-term goals with activities and membership that continue beyond the current academic year, hold regular meetings, and must maintain a membership that includes University of Regina students.
-Working Groups receive $500 in funding per semester for three semesters ($1,500 per year).
+Working Groups receive $1,500 per year.
 Working Groups may also use other non-financial RPIRG resources, and are eligible to apply for additional funding through the Project, Event, and Training Fund.

 After being approved, a Working Group will receive:

 Access to office resources, such as occasional photocopying and the button maker or some bookkeeping assistance

 For more information on Working Groups, and for descriptions of our current Working Groups, please visit our website: http://rpirg.org/funding-2/working-groups/